k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: fix for the 'webs in/on water' patch, as it made the game unwinnable
 - Ogresmasher knockback
 - Fix: ogresmasher knockback monster vs player, some feedback formatting
+- Don't allow drow mummies/zombies to cast aura of darkness